Wave-packet revival in a Floquet engineering quadratic potential system: Introduction

-The reminder of the paper is organised as follows.
-In Sec. \ref{Model Hamiltonian}, we introduce the model Hamiltonian for a spatially quadratic and time-periodic potential, discussing its behavior in both the static and high-frequency limits.
+The remainder of the paper is organised as follows.
+In Sec. \ref{Model Hamiltonian}, we introduce the model Hamiltonian for a spatially quadratic and time-periodic potential and discuss its behavior in both the static and high-frequency limits.
 Sec. \ref{Floquet Hamiltonian and Solutions} is devoted to the Floquet Hamiltonian and its solutions under finite driving frequencies.
-In Sec. \ref{Bloch oscillations}, we demonstrate that a finite driving frequency induces nearly equidistant quasi-energies in both Hermitian and non-Hermitian regimes.
-Finally, we summarize the key results and outline future research directions in Sec. \ref{Summary}.
+In Sec. \ref{Gauge Transformation}, we present the frequency condition for the nearly equidistant quasi-energy structure in the Floquet spectrum, derived via a gauge transformation.
+Sec. \ref{Bloch oscillations} demonstrates that a finite driving frequency induces nearly equidistant quasi-energies in both Hermitian and non-Hermitian regimes.
+Finally, we summarize the key results and outline future research directions in Sec. \ref {Summary}.